There's nothing like a hug from Mum - Shepparton News

 As the recipient of a failed kidney transplant in November, my mum diligently goes to hospital three days a week for dialysis.

-She is in the at-risk category and a hug from Mum isn't worth that risk.
+She is in the at-risk category and a hug from Mum might risk her life.

 From there things started changing rapidly and it quickly became clear I wouldn't be seeing her for a while.